What the study found

-What the study found: Inflated responsibility beliefs and intolerance of uncertainty were both associated with postnatal anxiety, but inflated responsibility was the only factor that explained unique variance in postnatal anxiety in the regression analysis.
-The study also found that both factors were associated with a reduced likelihood of breastfeeding.
+The study found that inflated responsibility (IR) and intolerance of uncertainty (IU) were both related to postnatal anxiety, but only inflated responsibility explained a unique amount of the anxiety in the regression analysis.
+The authors also reported that both IR and IU were associated with a reduced likelihood of breastfeeding.

-What the researchers tested: The researchers used an anonymous online survey completed by 126 predominantly white Irish postnatal participants.
-The survey assessed postnatal anxiety, intolerance of uncertainty, inflated responsibility beliefs, and infant feeding, and the team used hierarchical multiple regression and multivariate tests to examine associations.
+The researchers used an anonymous online survey completed by 126 predominantly white Irish participants.
+The survey assessed postnatal anxiety, intolerance of uncertainty, inflated responsibility, and infant feeding, and the team used hierarchical multiple regression and multivariate tests to examine associations.

 Key points